Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/parking-meters-a-love-story/README.md

 and my personal favorite...
 - **SFMTA Parking Meter Detailed Revenue Transactions**

 This dataset is a continuously updated feed of *every transaction* logged across the parking meter network of San Francisco.
 At last count, the dataset contains 198 million rows which can be queried and exported as the user desires.
+One week's worth of transaction data ends up occupying about 300,000 rows, so I have chosen to analyze this data in one-week blocks.

-*After exploring this universe of data, following are some of my most notable observations:*
+#### Following is a collection of my observations and conclusions drawn from this data.
+I selected a random week of this year to analyze, which ended up being May 11th to May 17th, 2025.

-# A Typical Week
+# General Statistics

 # Big Winners and Big Losers